SkygearIO/features/features/375-static-cdn/cdn.md

   use single distribution for all tenant domains.
 - Azure does not support wilcard domains / TLS certificates.
 - CloudFlare requires enterprise subscription to use CDN with wildcard domain.

+### Provider-specifc Network Architecture
+For AWS CloudFront, we will provision a Distribution for each custom domain.
+All provisioned Distribution would have the gateway as origin server.
+Custom domains would have a CNAME record points to the Distribution domain.

+For GCP Cloud CDN, we will provision a CDN-enabled load balancer for the whole cluster.
+The provisioned load balancer would have the gateway as upstream server.
+Custom domains would have a A record points to the load balancer.

+For Azure CDN, we will provision a CDN Profile for the whole cluster, and an Endpoint for each custom domain.
+All provisioned Endpoints would have the gateway as origin server.
+Custom domains would have a CNAME record points to the Azure CDN endpoint.

+Some CDN requires the domain DNS to use CNAME record to point to CDN endpoint.
+However, root domain cannot use CNAME records, and support for DNS Alias is not consistent across providers.
+Therefore:
+- For root domain, an A record pointing to gateway would be provided, and CDN cannot be enabled.
+- For subdomains, a CNAME record would be provided, and CDN would be used.

+Developers are advised to redirect users to from root domain to a `www` subdomain in order to use CDN.

+CDN-managed certificates are not used.
+Instead, TLS certificates are provisioned by the controller, and synchronize to CDN certificate store.